roshnidaksha/tp/docs/team/prathisttam.md

      * I developed proactive file management to ensure the log file and its directories are created automatically if not already preset to prevent runtime errors.

 **Contributions to UG:**
+ * Did the description in the UG for list, description and sort interviews commands
+ *

 **Contributions to DG:**
+ * Did the model segment of the DG and used class diagrams to represent the relationship

 **Contributions to team-based tasks:**
  * Created the centralised logger to keep track of logging's across the application